Updated

 The possible penalties include:

-- custody in state prison (as opposed to county jail) for up to four years, and/or
+- custody in jail or state prison for up to four years, and/or

 - substantial fines.

-A judge does have the authority to award a defendant with felony probation in lieu of prison time.
+A judge does have the authority to grant you felony probation in lieu of prison time.

-An accused can only get a bribery conviction expunged if he/she was awarded (and successfully completed) probation.
+You can only get a bribery conviction expunged if you were awarded (and successfully completed) probation.

 5. Are there related crimes?